TaylorMade: Endorsements

-As with most golf equipment companies, TaylorMade maintain endorsement deals with many professional golfers on the leading tours, including past world number ones.
-Such as Tiger Woods, Rory McIlroy, Scottie Scheffler and Dustin Johnson.
-Most contracted players will have the majority, if not all, of their playing equipment supplied by the company, including Tommy Fleetwood, Brooke Henderson, Nelly Korda, Collin Morikawa and Kurt Kitayama.
-A few are only contracted for one item, such as Rickie Fowler whose deal only extends to golf balls.
+As with most golf equipment companies, TaylorMade maintain endorsement deals with many professional golfers on the leading tours, including past world number ones such as Tiger Woods, Rory McIlroy, and Scottie Scheffler.
+Most contracted players will have the majority, if not all, of their playing equipment supplied by the company, including Collin Morikawa, Tommy Fleetwood, Nelly Korda, Brooke Henderson, Charley Hull, and Kai Trump.
+A few are only contracted for one item.